-Dialectical Behavioral Therapy for Teens & Young Adults
+Dialectical Behavior Therapy for Teens & Young Adults

-This program is intended for young people who have already established at least a couple months of sobriety from substance use, and require continuing support for recovery.
+This program is intended for young people who have already completed a DBT program and require continuing care for either mental health challenges and/or support for ongoing recovery.
 The program meets less frequently than our DBT Intensive program, but is also designed to support young people in recovery from substance abuse and co-occurring issues which may include any of the following: depression, suicidal ideation, a history of self-harming behaviors, emotional imbalance and other forms of emotional difficulty.

 If you are searching for continuing care for a young person returning home from residential treatment, or for a young person who has completed Potomac Pathways' DBT Intensive program, read on.
 This "standard" level of DBT care may be exactly the right thing.